suave-ucsd/SuAVE-Documentation/Corpus_db_Merge_guide.md

 ## Step 7: Save Network in ZIP File
 Save the completed network in a `.zip` file for future use.
 ![Save Network](images/merge_image/Export.png)

+Note: For more details, click the Help button on the CorpusDB Merge tool page.
+There, you will find a video tutorial and a detailed documentation with examples.